quan-tum/CDFCI/README.md

 * [Zhe Wang](http://zhewang.pro/), Department of Mathematics, Duke University
 * [Yingzhou Li](http://yingzhouli.com/), Department of Mathematics, Duke University
 * [Jianfeng Lu](https://services.math.duke.edu/~jianfeng/), Department of Mathematics, Physics and Chemistry, Duke University

+## Acknowledgement
+This work is supported in part by the U.S. National Science Foundation under awards DMS-1454939 and OAC-1450280 and by the U.S. Department of Energy via grant DE-SC0019449.

 ## License
 This open-source project is licensed under the BSD 3-Clause License found in the LICENSE file in the root directory of this source tree.